UW-GAC/primed-file-checks/README.md

-dataset_type | The type of dataset the file belongs to (array, inmputation, or sequencing) workspace_name | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo" disk_gb | Disk space required for the VCF file (default 10 GB).
-If the job fails due to lack of disk space, try setting this to a larger value.
+dataset_type | The type of dataset the file belongs to (array, inmputation, or sequencing) workspace_name | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

 The workflow returns the following outputs: